Oregon Zoo: Notable incidents

 In December 2012, the Seattle Times brought to light that the new-born elephant Lily, sired by Tusko, a bull elephant on loan from the elephant rental company Have Trunk Will Travel, was contracted to be owned by the private company.
 After widespread public outcry, the zoo raised funds to acquire both Tusko and Lily from Have Trunk Will Travel for $400,000 in February 2013.

 In May 2014, then-director Kim Smith and lead veterinarian Dr. Mitch Finnegan were dismissed by Metro, the agency governing the Zoo, over alleged lapses in protocols following the death of Kutai, a 20-year-old orangutan, during surgery.
 After the Zoo protested the veterinarian's termination at Metro Council, he was rehired in July.

 In June 2014, six tamarin monkeys died two days after arriving at the zoo from Harvard's New England Primate Research Center.
 The incident, along with previous primate deaths in Massachusetts, prompted a USDA investigation of the Harvard center that had transported the monkeys.

-The animal welfare organization In Defense of Animals has rated Oregon Zoo on their Ten Worst Zoos for Elephants list for seven years.
-The animal rights group "Free the Oregon Zoo Elephants" has been campaigning to end the zoo's captive breeding program and release the elephants to a sanctuary.
-The organization and their goals have been met with support from activists and celebrities such as Bob Barker and Lilly Tomlin, but has been criticized by experts such as Dr. Senthilvel K.S.S.
-Nathan, from Malaysia's Sabah Wildlife Department, particularly in response to the call for removal of the zoo's critically endangered Borneo elephant, Chendra.
-Dr. Nathan was recently dismissed from his position for sexual and financial misconduct.